vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/components.md

 Please use `<CodeGroup />` to wrap `<CodeGroupItem />`。

-For each `<CodeGroupItem />`, you need to set `title` attribute as tab’s title，and only put a code block in the tab。You can also set `active` attribute on one of `<CodeGroupItem />` to make it active by default.
+For each `<CodeGroupItem />`, you need to set `title` attribute as tab’s title，and put one code block per tab。You can also set `active` attribute on one of `<CodeGroupItem />` to make it active by default.

 ::: tip

-You need to put a blank line between each `<CodeGroupItem />`, otherwise VuePress may not be able to parse them correctly.
+You need to put a blank line between each `<CodeGroupItem />`, otherwise VuePress may not be able to parse them.

 :::